Henryiyke0x/XcelToBase/README.md

-The tool allows users to upload Excel sheets, connect to databases, and import data, can be useful for a variety of individuals and professionals.
+This tool allows users to upload Excel sheets, connect to databases, and import data, can be useful for a variety of individuals and professionals.
 Here are some categories of people who are likely to use this type of service:

 1. **Business Analysts:** Business analysts often work with data from different sources, and being able to easily import Excel data into a database can help them analyze and generate insights more efficiently.